endpoints4s/endpoints4s/documentation/manual/src/ornate/use-cases.md

 ## Web Applications

 Thanks to Scala.js it is possible to write the client-side part of a web application in Scala.
-Then, *endpoints* simplify client-server communication by turning method calls into remote invocations.
+Then, *endpoints* simplifies client-server communication by turning method calls into remote invocations.

 Endpoint definition: